Bearcin46/wechat-ui-tailwindcss/readme.md

 ## Description

-[This project explains the designing and developing of a wechat app ui with our main frontend tools like HTML and tailwindcss]
+This project explains the designing and developing of a Wechat ui with our main frontend tools like HTML and tailwindcss.

 ## Demo